Joe Mettle

-Joseph Oscar Nii Armah Mettle, recognised by his stage name Joe Mettle, is a Ghanaian gospel singer and songwriter.
-On April 8, 2017, he made history by being the first Gospel musician to win the coveted Artist of the year award at the 2017 Ghana Music Awards.
+Joseph Oscar Nii Armah Mettle, recognised by his stage name Joe Mettle, is a Ghanaian gospel musician and songwriter.
+On 8 April 2017, he made history by being the first Ghanaian Gospel musician to win the coveted Artist of the year award at the 2017 Ghana Music Awards.
 He has won many awards in Ghana and beyond, and has performed on international stages with International Gospel Artistes like Donnie McClurkin, Nathaniel Bassey, Ntokozo Mbambo, Michael Stuckey and many more.
 He is married to Selassie Mettle (née Dzisa).

 Early life and education

 Joe, although a marketer by profession, is a worshiper by calling.
 He was born to Florence Addo and Emmanuel Mettle and is the eldest of six children.
 Joe started his education at the Richard Akwei Memorial School and later moved to Kade 1&2 Primary School (Kade) where he spent about a year before returning to Accra, to the St. Michael's and All Angels.
 He continued to Korle Gonno 3 Junior High School (JHS) and obtained his Senior High School Certificate from the His Majesty Academy.
 Joe Mettle is an alumnus of Accra Academy.
 Prior to His Majesty Academy, he studied draftsmanship at the Modern School of Draftsmanship (MODESCO).
 He then attended the Pentecost University College, a private Christian university college located at Sowutuom in Accra.